The 2019 Homesteaders of America Conference is bringing you a brand new level of “hands-on” learning experiences.

 Join Hand Hewn Farm in a hands-on workshop from basic butchery to preserving without the use of a freezer.. like.. at all.
 This workshop will cover the basics of dry curing common cuts like bacon and hams as well as some other options for lesser know cuts, drying to increase flavor, fermenting meat safely, and using fat as a preservation tool.
 Bring an apron and a notepad, you won’t want to miss anything.

-Blacksmithing 2 for One: Basics and BBQ Spoon/Fork Combo
+Blacksmithing 2 for One: Basics and BBQ Spoon/Fork Combo SOLD OUT

 - Teacher Name(s): Joshua Langfitt

 - Cost per student: $100 per student